O'Hara Group

 📢 Public repositories 🔗

-If your git repository is public, in either GitHub, Bitbucket Cloud or GitLab you can simply browse to the defintion file in your repository and click the "Raw" button for the URL to use.
+If your git repository is public, in either GitHub, Bitbucket Cloud or GitLab you can simply browse to the definition file in your repository and click the "Raw" button for the URL to use.

 Service Example URL